ParallelMaths/parallel/pages/2-good-will-hunting.md

 </div>

 <div class="solution">
-  The correct answer is (b).<br/>
-  No reason that you should have known this, but you could have googled it.
+  <p>The correct answer is (b).
+No reason that you should have known this, but you could have googled it.</p>
 </div>
 :::